Millenic Alli

-Millenic Oluwole Sulaiman Alli (born 6 February 2000) is an Irish professional footballer who plays as a striker for club Luton Town.
+Millenic Oluwole Sulaiman Alli (born 6 February 2000) is an Irish professional footballer who plays as a winger for club Charlton Athletic and the Republic of Ireland national team.

 Career

 Born in Dublin, Alli was raised in the suburb of Lucan and began playing football with local club Esker Celtic before moving to St Francis.
 At the age of 14, he moved to England and signed for the academy of Bury before playing in non-league with South Shields, where he spent two spells on loan at Workington, the first in late 2019 and the second in early 2020.

 After playing for Ashton United, he signed for Stockport County, spending time on loan at Chorley.
 After his release by Stockport, he signed for FC Halifax Town in July 2022.

 He signed for Exeter City in January 2024, being described as "one of non-League's hottest talents".

 On 30 January 2025, Alli signed for Championship club Luton Town for an undisclosed fee, reported to be £1.5 million.

+In January 2026, he moved on loan to Portsmouth.

+On 26 July 2026, Alli joined Charlton Athletic on a four-year contract.

+International career

+On 29 March 2026, Alli received his first call-up to the Republic of Ireland national team, as a late member of the squad for the friendly against North Macedonia.
+On 16 May 2026, Alli made his senior Republic of Ireland debut, replacing Adam Idah from the bench in a 5–0 win over Grenada in a friendly.